bitlabstudio/django-crowdsourced-fields/README.rst

     <script src="//ajax.googleapis.com/ajax/libs/jqueryui/1.8.21/jquery-ui.min.js"></script>
     {{ form.media.js }}

-You might want to include the jquery and jquery UI parts in your base template and the ``{{ form.media }}`` parts only in the template that uses a form with crowdsourced fields.
+You might want to include the jQuery and jQuery UI parts in your base template and the ``{{ form.media }}`` parts only in the template that uses a form with crowdsourced fields.